 Land uses include agricultural, urban (residential/commercial), and native or undeveloped areas.
 There are also three golf courses and one oil-processing facility.
-The crop types grown in the order of largest acreage were strawberries, nursery, avocado, and rotational vegetables (broccoli, lettuce, etc.) based on a survey in year 2009.
+The crop types grown in the order of largest acreage were strawberries and cane berries, nursery, rotational vegetables (broccoli, lettuce, etc.) avocado and lemon, pasture, and deciduous and grapes, based on a survey in year 2013.

-2.2.
-Climate
+2.2 Climate

 A Mediterranean-like climate persists throughout the area with cool moist winters and warm dry summers.
 During the summer months, the warm air inland rises and draws in the relatively cooler marine layer near the coastline keeping summer cooler and providing moisture for plant growth, while in the winter months the relatively warmer ocean temperature keeps the winter warmer.
 The average annual maximum temperature is 69 degrees Fahrenheit, and the average annual minimum temperature is 46 degrees Fahrenheit.
 Precipitation normally occurs as rainfall between November and April when cyclonic storms originating in the Pacific Ocean move onto the continent.
-The long-term (1959 to 2012) average annual rainfall reported at CDF Nipomo Rain Gauge #151.1 is 15.9 inches and is representative of the larger area of the NMMA.
+The long-term (1959 to 2013) average annual rainfall reported at CDF Nipomo Rain Gauge #151.1 is 15.77 inches and is representative of the larger area of the NMMA.
 Rainfall variability exists across the NMMA and rainfall increases in the foothills and mountains due to the orographic (elevation) effect.
 The average annual evapotranspiration from standard turf (a well-watered actively growing closely clipped grass that is completely shading the soil) is 52 inches, and is referred to as the reference evapotranspiration (Table 2-1).